-This report is the third version of the Data Management Plan (DMP) for the OPTIMAI project, provided as D1.4 - Data Management Plan - 3rd version in month 24 of the project.
-The scope of this document is to support the data management lifecycle for all data that have been/will be collected, stored, processed or generated by the project to maximise its access, according to the H2020 Pilot on Open Research Data (ORDP) in which the project participates.
+This report is the fourth and final version of the Data Management Plan (DMP) for the OPTIMAI project, labelled as D1.5 - Data Management Plan - 4th version, and it is being submitted in month 42 of the project.
+The purpose of this document is to streamline the data management process for all data collected, stored, processed, or generated by the project, with the aim of maximizing its accessibility.
+This is in line with the H2020 Pilot on Open Research Data (ORDP) in which the project is involved.